phorton1/base-apps-gitMUI/docs/status.md

   this is the number of unpushed commits, set in gitStart().

-Once every so often, or at the users request, monitorUpdate() is called which hits github for a list of events, and updates the remote members on all repos.
+Once every so often, or at the users request, monitorUpdate() is called which hits gitHub for a list of events, and updates the remote members on all repos.

-- github events - is a json data structure containing a list of the most recent pushes to github, and the commits within those pushes.
+- gitHub events - is a json data structure containing a list of the most recent pushes to gitHub, and the commits within those pushes.
 We get it initially into a cache at program startup, and then update the cache, using the ETag header, which will only return events if they have changed since the last ETag, therafter.

-- GITHUB_ID - the SHA of the most recent commit found for a given repo in the github events.
+- gitHub_ID - the SHA of the most recent commit found for a given repo in the gitHub events.

-- remote_commits - a list of any commits that we find in the github events for the given repo.
+- remote_commits - a list of any commits that we find in the gitHub events for the given repo.

-- BEHIND - number of remote commits between REMOTE_ID and GITHUB_ID
+- BEHIND - number of remote commits between REMOTE_ID and gitHub_ID
   this is the number of commits made to the repo from other sources that are not present on the machine